hibernator11/Wikidata-review/README.md

 ```

 ## SPARQL Construct query
 This query was used to extract the metadata describing the articles used in this work from Wikidata.
+The sentence can be run in the [publich Wikidata SPARQL endpoint](https://w.wiki/7rHP).

 ```
 CONSTRUCT {